12min

 Think of all the AA meetings: sharing experiences of pain and sadness is one of the best “social technologies to bind in-groups together.”

 Connection is also about deepening ties.
-And according to a psychologist named Harry Reis, what deepens individual relationships is “responsiveness.”
+According to a psychologist named Harry Reis, what deepens individual relationships is “responsiveness.”
 Responsiveness, in turn, consists of three things: mutual understanding, validation, and caring.

 Check your treasure chest.
 All those wedding photos, vacation photos, family photos, “Christmas photos of hideous sweaters,” photos, photos, photos… are probably the first thing you’d grab if your house caught on fire, right?